July 2025 Angolan protests: Background

 Even though Angola is one of the biggest oil producers in Africa, a large part of its population lives in poverty.
 In the last few decades the government maintained fuel subsidies, to help keep transport and living cost relatively low.
-The government led by President João Lourenço decided in mid 2025 to implement fiscal reforms, which reduced subsidies that meant a raise of 33% in the price of diesel.
-This price increase had a great effect on the transport sector, mainly minibus taxi drivers that are a key factor in public transportation.
-This came despite warnings from the Taxi association that this move will cause an increase in fare prices, adding to the hardship of low income population.
+The government led by President João Lourenço decided in mid-2025 to implement fiscal reforms, which reduced subsidies that meant a raise of 33% in the price of diesel.
+This price increase had a great effect on the transport sector, mainly minibus taxi drivers who are a key factor in public transportation.
+This came despite warnings from the Taxi association that this move would cause an increase in fare prices, adding to the hardship of the low-income population.
 The decision came at a time when people were already unhappy about high unemployment, rising prices, and inequality.

 Protest outbreak

-On July 12, 2025, low scale demonstrations organized by youth wand civil society groups were held in Luanda.
-It was reported that these demonstrations were broke up by the police using tear gas and rubber bullets.
+On July 12, 2025, low-scale demonstrations organized by youth and civil society groups were held in Luanda.
+It was reported that these demonstrations were broken up by the police using tear gas and rubber bullets.
 On the 28 of July 2025, the National Association of Taxi Drivers of Angola (ANATA), called a three-day strike in Luanda.
-The strike escalated very fast, sparking protest in other provinces such as Benguela, Huambo, and Huíla.
+The strike escalated very fast, sparking protests in other provinces such as Benguela, Huambo, and Huíla.
 While some protests remained peaceful, others escalated into violent riots with looting, property damage and clashes with police.

 Government and police response

-As protest grew violent, security forces including police and army men came into action to restore order to the streets.
+As the protest grew violent, security forces including police and army men came into action to restore order to the streets.
 They used tear gas, smoke grenades, rubber bullets and in several cases live ammunition.
 These measures, according to official figures of 22 people killed, nearly 200 injured, and more than 1,200 arrested during the protest.

 Human rights groups claimed that security forces used too much force, but the government said it was needed to stop violence and vandalism.
-Despite the government claims, Amnesty International and Human Rights Watch criticized the authorities for arbitrary arrests and called for independent investigations into the use of force.
+Despite the government's claims, Amnesty International and Human Rights Watch criticized the authorities for arbitrary arrests and called for independent investigations into the use of force.